-Ever since I have been in Charlotte now 11 years and counting.
+Ever since I have been in Charlotte now 12 years and counting.
 I’ve always heard this saying, “If it doesn’t snow in Atlanta it’s not going to snow in Charlotte”.
-It was kind of an odd thing even though the first several snow storms I experienced in 2002 and 2003 didn’t cause snow in Atlanta.
-Ever since then I have been keeping tallies of the myth/folklore and can understand how this started and why it may be true at times but more often than not it’s just false.
+It was kind of an odd thing, even though the first several snow storms I experienced in 2002 and 2003 didn’t cause snow in Atlanta.
+Ever since then I have been keeping tallies of the myth/folklore and can understand how this started and why it may be true at times but more often than not it just doesn’t work out that way.
 Read more

 It’s that time of the year when you begin to see loads of lady bugs swarming on the sunny side of your home.
 As the temperatures drop usually after the first frost or freeze like we had the last weekend.
 Along with sun angle getting lower the ladybug or as they are sometimes called Asian Beetles begin to try to hide from the cold.
 Read more